 Applications and the broader internet economy are both API-driven.
-Because API calls constitute a large and growing share of all network traffic, businesses need the right practices and API management tools in place to optimize API performance and protection.
+Because API calls constitute a large and growing share of network traffic, businesses need the right practices and API management tools in place to optimize performance and protection.

 With an API gateway configuration, it’s possible to gain comprehensive API management and protection for fulfilling these core tasks and others as they emerge.

-An API gateway performs a wide range of management and protective functions:
+An API gateway performs a wide range of management and protective functions.

-To protect API instances and endpoints against injection attacks, an API gateway makes it easy to maintain WAF policy configurations, automatically update applicable security signatures, and check for buffer overflows.
+WAF policy configuration and enforcement: To protect API instances and endpoints against injection attacks, an API gateway makes it easy to maintain WAF policy configurations, automatically update applicable security signatures, and check for buffer overflows.

-Protocol-aware policy expressions can be used for transforming HTTP transactions as they pass through an API gateway.
+Rewrite and responder policy management: Protocol-aware policy expressions can be used for transforming HTTP transactions as they pass through an API gateway.
 Through rewrite and responder policies, client requests can be reliably directed to the optimal destinations.

-Modern API gateways consolidate multiple API security functions into one appliance that handles WAF, load balancing, content routing, and more in a single pass.
+Single-Pass security insights and enforcement: Modern API gateways consolidate multiple API security functions into one appliance that handles WAF, load balancing, content routing, and more in a single pass.
 This simplification of the API security architecture within the API gateway architecture improves application performance as well.